 About the facilitator: Megan Whetstone has several years of experience working with oncology patients and chordoma patients specifically providing psychosocial support, counseling, and connection to resources.
 She is also well-versed in facilitating support programs for patients and caregivers alike.
 Megan completed her education at The Ohio State University and has over five years of experience in the field.

-When this group meets: Third Wednesday of each month at 7:00 PM ET [NEW TIME!]
+When this group meets: Third Wednesday of each month at 7:00 PM Eastern (U.S. and Canada) Time.

 Who should attend: Anyone whose loved one has been diagnosed with chordoma, is currently in treatment, or has had treatment in the past.
 Parents, spouses, siblings, and other family members are all welcome.